mark-watson/hy-lisp-python-book/manuscript/datastores.md

 =>
 ~~~~~~~~

 We will cover the SPARQL query language in more detail in the next chapter but for now, notice that SPARQL is similar to SQL queries.
 SPARQL queries can find triples in a graph matching simple patterns, match complex patterns, and update and delete triples in a graph.
-The following simple query finds all triples with the predicate equal to <http://www.w3.org/2000/10/swap/pim/contact#company> and prints out the subject and object of any matching triples:
+The following simple SPARQL query finds all triples with the predicate equal to <http://www.w3.org/2000/10/swap/pim/contact#company> and prints out the subject and object of any matching triples:

 {lang="hy",linenos=on, number-from=84}
 ~~~~~~~~
+=> (for [[subject object
+... (graph.query
-=> (for [[subject object] (graph.query "select ?s ?o where { ?s <http://www.w3.org/2000/10/swap/pim/contact#company> ?o }")]
+...   "select ?s ?o where { ?s <http://www.w3.org/2000/10/swap/pim/contact#company> ?o }")]
 ... (print subject "\n contact company: " object)) http://markwatson.com/index.rdf#mark_watson
   contact company:  Mark Watson Consulting Services
 ~~~~~~~~

 We will see more examples of the SPARQL query language in the next chapter.
 For now, notice that the geneeral form of a **select** query statement is a list of query variables (names beginning with a question mark) and a **where** clause in curly brackets that contains matching patterns.
 This SPARQL query is simple, but like SQL queries, SPARQL queries can get very complex.
 I only lightly cover SPARQL in this book.
-You can get free PDF copies of my two older semantic web books for free: [Practical Semantic Web and Linked Data Applications, Java, Scala, Clojure, and JRuby Edition](https://markwatson.com/opencontentdata/book_java.pdf) and [Practical Semantic Web and Linked Data Applications, Common Lisp Edition](https://markwatson.com/opencontentdata/book_lisp.pdf).
+You can get PDF copies of my two older semantic web books for free: [Practical Semantic Web and Linked Data Applications, Java, Scala, Clojure, and JRuby Edition](https://markwatson.com/opencontentdata/book_java.pdf) and [Practical Semantic Web and Linked Data Applications, Common Lisp Edition](https://markwatson.com/opencontentdata/book_lisp.pdf).
 There are links to relevant git repos and other information on my [book web page](https://markwatson.com/books/).

 As I mentioned, the RDF data on my web site has been essentially unchanged since 2005.
 What if I wanted to update it noting that more recently I worked as a contractor at Google and as a Deep Learning engineering manager at Capital One?
 In the following listing, continuing the same REPL session, I will add two RDF statements indicating additional jobs and show how to serialize the new updated graph in three formats: XML, turtle (my favorite RDF notation) and NT: